 Baltimore came up with an alternative term: “healthy food priority area“.
-I can’t help but roll my eyes at that one as it takes any charge that was intended to shock, motivate, or reform out of the term entirely.
+This term is void of any charge that was intended to shock, motivate, or reform out.
+It feels bland and PC.

 I recently read this amazing article called “Food apartheid: the root of the problem with America’s groceries“.
 Food activist Karen Washington uses the term “food apartheid” to purposefully bring up the discomfort that the term evokes.
 She wants us to grapple with the racism and institutionalized inequality that the word inspires.